 - studies how food environment factors—such as store/restaurant proximity, food prices, food and nutrition assistance programs, and community characteristics—interact to influence food choices and diet quality.

-On January 29, 2015, ERS hosted a webinar that provided an overview of Trends in U.S. Local and Regional Food Systems: A Report to Congress (see link below).
-Economist Sarah Low presented the latest estimates on sales and farm participation in local food systems and provided the first analyses comparing prices between direct-to-consumer outlets and conventional grocery outlets and local food farm growth and survival between 2007 and 2012.Trends in U.S. Local and Regional Food Systems: A Report to Congress
+In January 2015, ERS published a report, Trends in U.S. Local and Regional Food Systems: A Report to Congress (see link below).
+The report provides the latest estimates on sales and farm participation in local food systems, the first analyses comparing prices between direct-to-consumer outlets and conventional grocery outlets, and local food farm growth and survival between 2007 and 2012.Trends in U.S. Local and Regional Food Systems: A Report to Congress